LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/token.md

 indicator: both
 ---

 ### Overview

-This is a request to recieve an access token that the application can use in order to interact with LE services. .
+This is a request to receive an access token that the application can use in order to interact with LE services. .
 The requests uses a code that is obtained by [authorize request] (authorize.html){:target="_blank"}.

 This request should be made after obtaining code in the authorize request.